Mvrshaa/airbnb-clone-project/README.md

 * **Enforce Role Security**: Differentiate access for admins, hosts, and guests.
 * **Prevent Attacks**: Minimize risk from bots, spammers, and hackers.
 * **Ensure Payment Integrity**: Secure processing of financial transactions to maintain trust and legality.

+## CI/CD Pipeline

+### What is CI/CD?

+CI/CD (Continuous Integration and Continuous Deployment) is a software development practice that automates the process of integrating code changes, testing them, and deploying them to production environments.
+It ensures that new code can be reliably and quickly released to users.

+### Why It's Important

+* **Faster Delivery**: Speeds up development cycles by automating testing and deployment.
+* **Early Bug Detection**: Runs tests on every change to catch issues early.
+* **Consistency**: Automates deployment, ensuring consistent environments across dev, staging, and production.
+* **Improved Collaboration**: Facilitates team collaboration by integrating code changes seamlessly.

+### Tools Used

+* **GitHub Actions**: Automates testing, linting, and deployment workflows directly from the GitHub repository.
+* **Docker**: Packages the application into containers for consistent builds and environments across local and remote systems.
+* **pytest / flake8**: Used for running unit tests and enforcing Python code quality and style checks.
+* **Docker Hub / GitHub Container Registry**: Stores and distributes Docker images for deployment.